dpankros/uiuc_cs513_project/part_2/README.md

 ### Quantify the results of your efforts, e.g., by providing a summary table of changes: Which columns changed?
 How many cells (per column) have changed, etc.?

-The below table contains a summary of the changes our cleaning software made to the dataset.
+There are several measures we use to quantify the results of our efforts, described in the sections herein.

+#### Aside: Full run histories

+We have performed several data cleaning runs on the NYPL restaurants dataset with our software as it has evolved.
 Full output from these runs can be found in the [`runs/`](https://github.com/dpankros/uiuc_cs513_project/tree/main/runs) directory in the repository.
-One individual run is stored in each file therein, and file names indicate the date and time the run was completed.
-The structure of a filename is as follows:
+Each individual run is stored in each file therein, and file names indicate the date and time the run was completed.
+Runs prior to the latest one may have different output if they were done with prior versions of the software.
+The structure of each filename is as follows:

 ```text
 YYYY-MM-DD.HH-MM-SSZUTC.csv
 ```

->**TODO: This table needs to be double-checked for completeness and accuracy**
+#### IC Violations

+As may be obvious, it's important that our cleaning is able to ameliorate at least most of the IC violations in the dataset.
+We have a wide range of IC checks in our Python application, and we have run these checks before and after cleaning to ensure that we have removed most or all IC violations.
+The below table contains a very high-level summary of IC violations before and after cleaning.
+As can be seen below, the IC violations measured by the table have been removed.

 | Data entity | # IC violations before cleaning | # IC violations after cleaning | Columns changed |
 | -- | -- | -- | -- |